ARC: Consistent, Low-Latency Delivery via Receiver-Side Scheduling: Adaptive Release Control Protocol

 \subsection{Release Scheduling}

 After updating \(D\), the scheduler assigns the release time.
-In the core ADC form without a neutral band,
+In the core \arc\ form without a neutral band,

 All quantities are expressed on the receiver clock.
-This rule ensures that: \begin{itemize} \item an object is scheduled to be released after it has been recovered (\(T_n \ge A_n\)), \item the release cadence follows the sender's timing through the projected mapping \(S_n + D\), \item inter-release spacing remains close to the inter-send spacing as long as \(D\) varies slowly. \end{itemize}
+This rule ensures that: \begin{itemize} \item a block is scheduled to be released after it has been recovered (\(T_n \ge A_n\)), \item the release timing follows the timing at the LT3 sender through the projected mapping \(S_n + D\), \item inter-release spacing remains close to the inter-send spacing as long as \(D\) varies slowly. \end{itemize}

 When a neutral band \(J>0\) is enabled, the scheduler includes a small safety margin and uses

 which places most recoveries shortly before their release times and maintains the envelope-tracking behavior described above.